canssens/healthCheckForLambda/README.md

 # healtCheckForLambda
-HealthCheck in Python with notification with the Next API
+HealthCheck in Python with notification with the Nexmo API

 You have to set up some env var :
 	NEXMO_API_KEY